realworldocaml/book/en/concurrent-programming-with-async.md

 Now `log_delays` does get a chance to run, but not nearly as often as it would like to.
-The reason for this is that that now that we're using system threads, we are at the mercy of the operating system in terms of when each thread gets scheduled.
-The behavior becomes very dependent on the OS and how you configure the priority of your processes within the OS itself.
+The reason for this is that that now that we're using system threads, we are at the mercy of the operating system to decide when each thread gets scheduled.
+The behavior of threads is very much dependent on the operating system and how your system is configured.

 Another tricky aspect of dealing with OCaml threads has to do with allocation.
 OCaml's threads only get a chance to give up the runtime